In the second computer module, you will learn how to import files into R. In addition, you will learn how to select and order data within objects.

 4. What R data type is used to store text?

-7. What will happen if we want to add another country to this
+7. What will happen if we want to add another patient to this column?

-remember that the object with this name is a data frame.
+reminds us this object is a data frame.

 8. Import the dataset with the following commands: